cedar-policy/cedar-docs/docs/collections/_auth/entities-syntax.md

 This example pulls together many of the features discussed in the previous sections.
 It uses `uid`, `attrs`, and `parents`.

 For `uid` and `parents` it uses the implicit `__entity` escape rather than explicitly adding it.
-Of course, a full entities file would also need to include entries for the two `UserGroup` entities which are referenced but not defined in this example.
+Of course, a full entities file should include entries for the two `UserGroup` entities which are referenced but not defined in this example.

 This example also demonstrates attribute values with entity types (`User`) and extension types (IP address `ip` and `decimal`), and uses the explicit `__entity` and `__extn` escapes for those.
 It does not rely on [schema-based parsing](#Schema-based parsing).